nikhilg225/Recommendation_System/README.md

 <br/>
 This is the Window Executable Application which tries to recommend Mobile Applications based on user past experience of other apps and popular apps irrespective of user's preference.
 <br/>
 Java supports a bunch of GUI features.
 I have used NetBeans IDE to develop different pages in the Recommendation System Application.
-For database management, I have used MySQL and JDBC.
+For database management, I have used MySQL.
+JDBC is used to connect MySQL database to the java program.
 <br/>
 I will be implementing 2 Approaches which are-
 1. Collaborative Filtering Approach based on Memory-Based Techniques using Cosine Similarity to find the closest neighbour.
 (User-based CF)